nishantchetia/Computer-Vision/README.md

 Trackbar as the Color Palette and changing colored image to grayscale image using Trackbar switch.
 We can also get get user input with OpenCV trackbars.

+ Implementing color and shape-based object detection and tracking using  hue-saturation-value (HSV) color model.
+For Choosing the correct upper and lower HSV boundaries for color detection with`cv::inRange` (OpenCV) we will use trackbar.

+Simple Image Thresholding is used for image segmentation.
+Thresholding is the simplest method of image segmentation.
+From a grayscale image, thresholding can be used to create binary images.

+In Thresholding we Pick a threshold T.

+1.Pixels above threshold get new intensity A.

+2.Pixels above threshold get new intensity B.

+In Thresholding, pixels that are alike in gray scale(or in some other feature) are grouped together.